 I love slow-cooker dinners.
 Just dump everything in the pot, set it on low, and I’ve got a tasty meal in time for dinner.
 Minimal cleanup.
 Minimal effort.
 And maximum flavor.

-White chicken chili is one of my family favorites.
+Slow cooker chicken chili is one of my family favorites.
 We make this recipe regularly throughout the year because it’s cheap and filling to make.
 We love it in the summer because we don’t have to turn on an oven and heat up the kitchen.
 And we love it in the winter because it has a cozy warmth to it that just feels homey.

 The salsa Verde and the black beans gives this chili its unique color, so my family lovingly gives it the nickname “swamp soup.”
 But it doesn’t taste swampy.